yuvalmGS/gigaspaces-wiki-jekyll/xap100/interactive-api-guide.markdown

 {%endhighlight%}

+{%anchor option2%}

-## Option 2
+## Special Features

-This option, will introduce you to some unique XAP features:
+This option will introduce you to some unique XAP features:
 <br>
 - [Query Aggregations](./aggregators.html)
 <br>